 You can experience a lot of hassle in the medinas of Marrakech and Fes.
 Be sceptical of people spontaneously following you around to ‘help you’ in these cities—they will almost certainly try to get money off you in dubious ways.
-For more on this read my post to learn about some of the common tactics and how to avoid all the scammers.
+Be sure to read my post to learn about some of the common tactics and how to avoid all the scammers.

 Many points of interest are scattered east of Marrakech throughout the High Atlas region.
 Among these are:

 Ait Ben Haddou.
-This ancient kasbah (fortress) and mud brick city is not only a UNESCO world heritage site but also a popular filming location, having featured in movies like Gladiator and more recently in Game of Thrones.
-It’s a touristy location but not terribly so, and I think this is a very worthwhile stop.
+This ancient kasbah (fortress) and mud-brick city is not only a UNESCO world heritage site but also a popular filming location, having featured in movies like Gladiator and more recently in Game of Thrones.

 Ouarzazate is a town near Ait Ben Haddou.
 Sights here include the town’s old kasbah, and a movie studio where Morocco has often stood in for other locations such as Egypt in Hollywood movies.